HARINIVASH-S/PASSWORD-GENARATOR/README.txt

 It can generate Passsword.
 It can validate the password strength.
 You can copy the password.
-There is a Features like hide password and show.
+There is added Features like hide the password and show it.
 ## Run Instructions

 1. Install dependencies: